 Chichén Itza is a Mayan city that was built in pre-Columbian times and is one of the new Seven Wonders of the World.
 Today, it rests as ruins with the Castillo Temple as one of the most famous parts.
 El Castillo was built to honor Kukulkan, the Plumed Serpent.
 But there are 5 stone buildings, which are all connected by pathways.

-Temple of the Warriors is a massive temple which is filled with stone carvings.
+Temple of the Warriors is a massive temple that is filled with stone carvings.
 Finally, the Great Ball Court is 545 feet in length and is where the Mayans used to play “juego de pelota” or an ancient type of ball game.
-The site is open every day from 8 to 5pm and there is a charge of $23 US dollars to enter.
+The site is open every day from 8 am to 5 pm and there is a charge to enter.

-A short ferry ride away from Playa del Carmen, Cozumel is a small island which is popular for tourists who want a little Caribbean getaway.
-The island is famous for their scuba diving around the coral reefs.
+A short ferry ride away from Playa del Carmen, Cozumel is a small island that is popular for tourists who want a little Caribbean getaway.
+The island is popular for its scuba diving around the coral reefs.
 Palancar Reef is for advanced divers, which has man-made objects sunken into the ocean.

 Playa Del Carmen